 What are the conditions of the rental unit?

-- Appliances: Do they work?
+- Appliances (stove, oven, refrigerator, washing machine, dryer): Do they work?
 If not, will your landlord agree in writing to fix or replace them?

 - Windows and doors: Are there locks?
-Screens?
+Are there screens?

-- Smoke detectors and carbon monoxide detectors: Where are they?
-How many?
+- Smoke detectors and carbon monoxide detectors: Do they work?
+Where are they?
+How many are there?

 Write notes and take pictures before you move in so you can show that you didn’t cause these damages.
 If your landlord agrees to fix something and it really matters to you, get it in writing.
 Don’t rely on their word.